What we do

-The Diocesan Archives provides safe, secure and controlled storage for non-current parish records, including baptism, marriage and burial records, proof of status for legal purposes as well as genealogical purposes.
+The Diocesan Archives offers safe, secure and controlled storage for non-current parish records.
+This includes baptism, marriage and burial records and proof of status for legal or genealogical purposes.

-Archives also holds the parish history files and frequently receives calls from parishioners seeking historical information for events such as special anniversaries.
-Photographs and architectural drawings may also be requested and borrowed for displays.
+We hold the parish history files and often get calls from parishioners looking for historical information for events like special anniversaries.

-The Diocesan Archives also acts as a records centre and maintains the central filing system for active and semi-active files of the Diocese.
-Some of the records that are maintained in the archives include parish and diocesan property, correspondence, deanery minutes and correspondence, diocesan boards and committees, treasury and personnel files.
+The Archives also acts as a records centre and maintains the central filing system for active and semi-active files of the Diocese.
+This includes records on:

-Staff may be consulted regarding records-keeping, storage and records retention issues.
-Tours of the Archives are available by appointment.
-For additional information, please review the Guide to Using Your Diocesan Archives.
+Parishes can consult Archives staff about records-keeping, storage and records retention.
+Tours are available by appointment.
+For more details, see the Guide to using your Diocesan Archives.

-For members of the public who want to conduct their own research, the Archives is open on Tuesdays and Wednesdays, 9 a.m. to 4 p.m.
-Although an appointment is not required on our open days, we do recommend that you contact us a day or two before your planned visit to ensure that we have the materials you are interested in available for research.
+For members of the public who want to conduct their own research, the Archives is open on Tuesdays and Wednesdays from 9 a.m. to 4 p.m.
+You don’t need an appointment on our open days, but we recommend you get in touch a day or two before you visit to make sure the materials you’re interested in are available.

-Enquiries are also welcomed by mail, email and telephone.
-However, only limited research can be undertaken on behalf of patrons.
-Please refer to the fee schedule for further information.
+We also welcome requests by mail, email and phone.
+We can carry out only limited research on behalf of patrons.
+Check the Archives fee schedule for more information.